 are instantly recognizable, but Tobin and Noble lend each of them a unique twist.
 In most cases Noble stays close to the melody, but he's also happy to make the occasional shift and turn to move the tune in unexpected directions.
 "Smackwater Jack" epitomizes thisa solo piano piece played with a percussive, jagged, style that gives the tune an edge missing from its original incarnation.

 Tobin's voice is exceptionalstrong, soulful and capable of delivering slow ballads like "So Far Away" and up-tempo tunes such as "I Feel the Earth Move" with equal skill.
 Her performance of "You've Got a Friend" is stunninga strong vocal, but with small inflections and shifts in emphasis that reinvigorate the tune and invest the lyric with a genuine emotional resonance.
 Piano and voice come together most effectively on "So Far Away"Noble keeps it simple, with soft, rich chords that leave plenty of space for Tobin's voice before moving into a delightfully atmospheric solo.
 A Tobin original, "Closing Time"written specially for the albumis the final track.
 It's a delicate, slightly mysterious, ballad on which Noble's percussive piano sits perfectly with Tobin's vocal interpretation.

-Beautiful; You've Got a Friend; It's Too Late; Home Again; So Far Away; I Feel the Earth Move; Way Over Yonder; Will You Still Love Me Tomorrow; Smackwater Jack; (You Make Me Feel Like) a Natural Woman; Tapestry; Closing Time.
+Beautiful; You've Got A Friend; It's Too Late; Home Again; So Far Away; I Feel The Earth Move; Way Over Yonder; Will You Still Love Me Tomorrow; Smackwater Jack; (You Make Me Feel Like) A Natural Woman; Tapestry; Closing Time.